itmyprofession/MPerf-Magento2/Developer.md

-# Developer documentation to build upon this plugin
+# Developer documentation to build an addon to this plugin

 ## Events dispatched